GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 For this example, it is suggested to use a background script (pre.sh.)
 This is used for two purposes:

 #.
-(1) To create a cpt file that will be needed by mainscript to make the movie,
+To create a cpt file that will be needed by mainscript to make the movie,
 #.
-(2) To make a static background plot that should form the background for all frames.
+To make a static background plot that should form the background for all frames.

 So, in this background script I create the CPT for the earthquakes and plot the background map.
 Note that I use a constant parameter (``${MOVIE_WIDTH}``).

+For the main script, I use events (instead of plot).
+In order to use it, I only add the parameter ``-T`` which indicate the *time* of the events.
 I also include a label with the date (``-Lc0``).

      .. gmtplot::
-        :height: 300 px
+        :height: 400 px

         cat << 'EOF' > pre.sh
         gmt begin
+          # Set parameters and position
+          gmt basemap -Rg -JN${MOVIE_WIDTH} -X0 -Y0 -B+n
           # Create background map
-          gmt grdimage @earth_relief_06m -I -JN${MOVIE_WIDTH} -Rg -X0 -Y0
+          gmt grdimage @earth_relief_06m -I
           # Create cpt for the earthquakes
           gmt makecpt -Cred,green,blue -T0,70,300,10000 -H > quakes.cpt
         gmt end